A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Steps for combining datasets

 \subsubsection{Simulated observations}

-In order to simulate the effects of a gap in the $uv$-coverage between the single-antenna and aperture-synthesis data, we made mock observations using parameters corresponding to the GMIMS-HBN and the DRAO ST, then applied the procedure described in Sections~\ref{sec:steps_SA}~and~\ref{sec:steps_combine} to combine them.
-Our starting image for this experiment is a combined CGPS, DRAO 26-m and Effelsberg 100-m Stokes $U$ mosaic from L10, which does \textit{not} have the gap in $uv$-coverage.
-This region covers an area $5.12\arcdeg\times 5.12\arcdeg$, selected because it includes structures on a range of spatial scales (Figure~\ref{fig:simulation}a).
+In order to simulate the effects of a gap in the $uv$-coverage between the single-antenna and aperture-synthesis data, we made mock observations using parameters corresponding to the GMIMS-HBN and the DRAO ST and then applied the procedure described in Sections~\ref{sec:steps_SA}~and~\ref{sec:steps_combine} to combine them.
+Our starting image for this experiment is a combined CGPS, DRAO 26 m and Effelsberg 100 m Stokes $U$ mosaic from L10, which does \textit{not} have the gap in $uv$-coverage.
+This region covers an area $5\arcdeg\times 5\arcdeg$, selected because it includes structures on a range of spatial scales but does not include bright sources that would produce leakage artifacts in the single-antenna or aperture-synthesis observations (Figure~\ref{fig:simulation}a).

 We simulated the single-antenna data (Figure~\ref{fig:simulation}b) by filtering this image in the $uv$ domain using a Gaussian with half-power at 9~m (Figure~\ref{fig:simulation}d; left shaded region).
-We simulated the aperture-synthesis data (Figure~\ref{fig:simulation}c) by high-pass filtering starting at 12.9~m (Figure~\ref{fig:simulation}d; right shaded region), the shortest nominal spacing of the DRAO ST. The roll-off of the filter is an approximation, assuming zero power below 8.6~m.
-Although this may not be the exact profile for the DRAO ST sensitivity, a visual comparison between the simulated aperture-synthesis map and the map of same region with DRAO ST-only data shows good agreement.
-The black dashed line in Figure~\ref{fig:simulation}d illustrates the sum of the simulated sensitivities of the single-antenna and aperture synthesis components.
-The range of $uv$-plane values where this sum is below 1 highlights the baseline coverage over which we have reduced sensitivity in the combined data set.
+We simulated the aperture-synthesis data (Figure~\ref{fig:simulation}c) by high-pass filtering starting at 15~m (Figure~\ref{fig:simulation}d; right shaded region), slightly greater than the shortest nominal spacing of the DRAO ST. The roll-off of the filter is an approximation, assuming zero power below 11~m, slightly less than the shortest nominal spacing of the DRAO ST. Although this may not be the exact profile for the DRAO ST sensitivity, a visual comparison between the simulated aperture-synthesis map and the map of the same region with DRAO ST-only data shows good agreement.
+The black dashed line in Figure~\ref{fig:simulation}d illustrates the sum of the simulated sensitivities of the single-antenna and aperture-synthesis components.
+The range of $uv$-plane values where this sum is below 1 highlights the baseline coverage over which we have reduced sensitivity in the combined dataset.

 Prior to applying the deconvolution step described in Section~\ref{sec:steps_SA} (iii), we injected noise into the simulated single-antenna data in the $uv$ domain, approximately equal to the power in the single-antenna data at the maximum baseline of 17.1~m used in the feathering step.
 The purpose of this was to simulate the effect of enhancing noise in the data at high spatial frequencies by dividing by the Fourier transform of the beam.
 We then feathered the simulated single-antenna and aperture-synthesis data as described in Section~\ref{sec:steps_combine}.
 The blue and red lines in Figure~\ref{fig:simulation}d, which add up to a value of 1 across all baselines, illustrate the feathering profiles.
 Finally, we combined the feathered data, resulting in the image shown in Figure~\ref{fig:simulation}e.
 The residuals between the original and the simulated combined maps are shown in Figure~\ref{fig:simulation}f.